antoine77340/S3D_HowTo100M/README.md

 # Text inference
 text_output = net.text_module(['open door', 'cut tomato'])
 ```
+NB: The video network is fully convolutional (with global average pooling in time and space at the end).
+However, we recommend using T=32 frames (same as during training), T=16 frames also works ok.
+For H and W we have been using values from 200 to 256.

 *video_output* is a dictionary containing two keys:
 - *video_embedding*: This is the video embedding (size 512) from the joint text-video space.
 It should be used to compute similarity scores with text inputs using the text embedding.